OnsenUI/OnsenUI/README.md

 ## Developing your app

-[Monaca IDE] makes it super easy to create OnsenUI project, but if you want to use other IDEs, we provide a template in **app** folder for you to get started.
+[Monaca IDE] makes it super easy to create Onsen UI project, but if you want to use other IDEs, we provide a template in **app** folder for you to get started.

 * Running the app by running the script